 The cryptocurrency market has continued to grow from strength to strength over the past decade.
-However, as the industry has garnered more mainstream traction, the need for high-quality cryptocurrency wallets has continued to become increasingly more prevalent.
+However, as the industry has garnered more mainstream traction, the need for high-quality crypto wallets in Australia and abroad has continued to become increasingly more prevalent.

 In this article, we will explain the ins and outs of various crypto storage units.
 Plus, we will also list some of the best options available in the market today.

 What is a crypto wallet?